timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 The InvokeMethod function is called as a result from a request from JavaScript to invoke a method of this particular object.
-The only argument to this function is a string passed from JavaScript that this method should parsed in order to determine which method of the native object should be executed.
+The only argument to this function is a string passed from JavaScript that this method should parse in order to determine which method of the native object should be executed.

 If you want the native code to be able to trigger an event on the JavaScript